Klortho/Eutils-JSON/samples/README.md

 * esummary.nucleotide.xml

+## Other

+* esummary.assembly uses an ugly hack to get metadata into the output, including an escaped-xml section inside a "Meta" element.
+This data will be very difficult to extract in JSON.

 <!--
   DO NOT MODIFY BELOW THIS LINE.
   The stuff from here down is auto-generated, and any changes you make